limpkin/mooltipass/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/limpkin/mooltipass/master/design_pictures/mooltipass_first_prototype_small.jpg" alt="Mooltipass first prototype"/>
 </p>
 This is the GitHub repository dedicated to the Mooltipass device.
-It contains all the resources that were used and generated for this community driven product since this project was first started in December 2013.
+It contains all the resources that were used and generated for this community driven product since this project was first started back in December 2013.
 You may find all the Hackaday articles detailing its different steps using <a href="http://hackaday.com/tag/developed-on-hackaday/">this link</a>.

 What is the Mooltipass Project?
 -------------------------------
-The Mooltipass is an **offline** password keeper.
+The Mooltipass is an **offline** password keeper, it remembers passwords for you so you don't have to.

-The concept behind this product is to minimize the number of ways your passwords can be compromised, while generating and storing long and complex random passwords for the different websites you use daily.
+The concept behind this product is therefore to minimize the number of ways your passwords can be compromised, while generating and storing long and complex random passwords for the different websites you use daily.
 It is designed to be as small as possible to fit in your pocket.
 Simply visit a website and the device will ask for your confirmation to enter your credentials when login is required.
 The Mooltipass is a standalone device connected through USB, is completely driver-less and is compatible with all major operating systems on PCs, Macs and Smartphones.
 Contrary to software-based password keeping solutions your passwords can't all be compromised at once as our device essentially is a smart keyboard typing passwords for you.

 The Platform